open-saas/subify-for-laravel/README.md

 ## About

-A straightforward interface to handle subscriptions and benefits consumption.
+A straightforward way to handle subscriptions in Laravel.

 ## Terminology